 And now, for you, my blog readers, I have a freebie!

+I’ve updated the book studies with comprehension questions and writing prompts for book #1 and Book #2!
+I’ll update the others soon too!
 So far, I have made more idea organizers relating to six different Magic Tree House books and Research Guides.
+See the collections at my Shop and Teachers Pay Teachers.